Briefseverus/SMART-EAGLE/README.md

 # SMART-EAGLE
-This is a small project using for detect motion sensor, take picture and sent to android phone.
+This is a small project using for detect motion sensor, take picture , storage it in firebase then send to android phone.

 -Raspberry PI + PIR Motion sensor + Camera module in the side of Raspberry PI, we use python , flask